mmgwengi/ML-Portfolio/README.md

 # ML-Portfolio

-A repository containing practice Machine Learning models to show case technical competence and a general understanding of ML modeling.
+A repository containing practice Machine Learning models to show case technical competence and a general understanding of ML pipeline.